michaelvlach/qbs-autoproject/README.md

 Well if not writing project files anymore is not enough, there are quite a few perks to using qbs-autproject as well.

 1) Your projects can be small and many, large and plenty or just single directory of files.
 Since you do not need to write project file for each one and you can create and remove projects/products by creating/removing/renaming/moving files and directories it costs very little to change these patterns (as long as you follow them after) and to add new projects.
 Humans are better when dealing with smaller pieces rather than huge incoherent projects that nobody dares to split.
-In my experience with large projects adding more projects is always cumbersome and one does think twice (or indeed thirce) before doing it.
+In my experience with large projects adding more projects is always cumbersome and one does think twice (or indeed thrice) before doing it.
 Not with qbs-autoproject - just make a directory and start churning out those source files!

 2) qbs-autoproject will force you to follow your patterns.
 Setting up patterns is easy.
 Following them is hard.
 Especially if what you need right now is just this quick fix here or easy hack there, right?
 And before you know it your project is a mess nobody understands, not even you, making it painful to work with.
 The patterns will save you.
-If you just could reliably know that **every** directory named *Test* is a product of type *Application* named `<parent-product-name>Test` or that **every** directory *include* is part of the product in which it is found or that all dependencies are correctly resolved... qbs-autoproject gives you that and if something is not quite right you might spot the problem right away because in 9 cases out of 10 a pattern will be broken somewhere.
+If you could just reliably know that **every** directory named *Test* is a product of type *Application* named `<parent-product-name>Test` or that **every** directory *include* is part of the product in which it is found or that all dependencies are correctly resolved... qbs-autoproject gives you that and if something is not quite right you might spot the problem right away because in 9 cases out of 10 a pattern will be broken somewhere.

 3) You do not need to worry about dependencies.
 Adding includes and dependencies is easy.
 Removing them however is hard and is hardly ever done.
 If you are editing a source file and you remove some headers not only you have no idea where they came from but even if you did you cannot just remove the dependency on the module they come from because you cannot be sure it is not still being used elsewhere in the product.
 So you just leave it there.
 Eventually your projets are full of dead dependencies and links that are no longer valid.
 This has real implications because build-graphs generated from such projects are not as efficient as they could be.
 When building only certain project you may be needlessly rebuilding lots of declared dependencies that are never actually used. qbs-autproject will always keep your dependencies correct, up-to-date and exactly the way they need to be set.